CSAC – More Than a Century of Service to Counties

 Toward the end of the 1930s, it became increasingly clear to the association’s leadership that a more professional organization was necessary.
 County government problems demanded solutions which could only be realized by the establishment of a permanent office and staff in Sacramento.
 In response, the association opened its first offices in Sacramento.
 Prior to that, it contracted for representation through various local government-based lobbying groups in the Sacramento area.

 Today, CSAC’s offices are located one block from the State Capitol at 1100 K Street.
 Previous locations include the 11th and L Building from 1970 to 1981, and the Elks Building at 11th and J streets.

 CSAC has 31 full-time staff members and has an annual operating budget of $8.7 million.
 All 58 California counties are dues-paying members of the association.

-CSAC holds two annual meetings for its membership: the Spring Legislative Conference in Sacramento brings, which brings between 200-300 county officials to the capital.
-The Annual Meeting is in November, alternating between Northern and Southern California with between 700-900 county offiicials and interested private sector participants in attendance.
+CSAC holds two annual meetings for its membership: the Spring Legislative Conference in Sacramento, which brings between 200-300 county officials to the capital.
+The Annual Meeting is in November, alternating between Northern and Southern California, with between 700-900 county officials and interested private sector participants in attendance.

 CSAC participates in the Spring and Annual Meetings of the National Association of Counties (NACo) and provides federal resource and membership services in Washington D.C.